 Bakhtak, The Silent Strangler

 Have you ever woken up and realized that you are awake, but you cannot move your body?
 In this situation, you may think that is a simple sleep paralysis and you just need to wait a minute to wake up completely, but there is something else behind it.
-Bakhtak is an invisible heavy creature who sits on your chest and makes you paralysed.
+Bakhtak is an invisible heavy creature that sits on your chest and makes you paralyzed.
 You cannot move or even scream.
 When Bakhtak feeds enough of your fear, it will let you go.

 There is an equivalent of Bakhtak in English culture called night hag.
 These two creatures look almost the same.
 They have the shape of a man with a lot of hair on their body and walk slowly to get to their baits.